shiv123-coder/skybanking/README.md

 ---

 <div align="center">
-Developed with ❤️ by the SkyBanking Team
+Developed with ❤️ by the SkyBanking Team.
 To start the database as it always automatically paused - https://supabase.com/dashboard/project/
 </div>